I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 respirator / mask

 A face mask is always a good thing to have on hand.
-It was prevent you from breathing in harmful particles and fumes from painting and or sanding.
+It prevents you from breathing in harmful particles and fumes from painting or sanding.

-For professionals who use or are regularly in the presence of spray paints or any sort of industrial paints, a respirator is a must-have.
-To save yourself from the damaging effects of inhaling the toxic substance present in paints, stains, and so on, a respirator is necessary.
+A respirator is a must for professionals who use or regularly encounter spray paints or industrial paints.
+It protects against the damaging effects of inhaling the toxic substance present in paints, stains, and other similar substances.

 edging tool

 Among some professional painters, an edging tool is not their favorite supply.
 They prefer using a brush to do the job.
-And that makes sense because they are professionals and they have the steady hand to make the clean crisp straight lines.
+And that makes sense because they are professionals, and they have the steady hand to make clean, crisp, straight lines.

 HAND MASKER